github/site-policy/Policies/github-corporate-terms-of-service.md

 If any provision of this Agreement is deemed by a court of competent jurisdiction to be illegal, invalid, or unenforceable, the Parties will modify or reform this Agreement to give as much effect as possible to that provision.
 Any provision that cannot be modified or reformed in this way will be deemed deleted and the remaining provisions of this Agreement will continue in full force and effect.

 #### 5. Amendments; Complete Agreement; Order of Precedence
-This Agreement may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version in accordance with [Section T](/articles/github-terms-of-service/#t-changes-to-these-terms).
+This Agreement may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version in accordance with [Section T](/articles/github-terms-of-service/#t-changes-to-the-service-or-terms).
 This Agreement represents the complete and exclusive agreement between the Parties.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between the Parties relating to the subject matter of these terms, including any confidentiality or nondisclosure agreements.
 In the event of any conflict between the terms of this Agreement and any Order Form or SOW, the terms of the Order Form or SOW will control with respect to that Order Form or SOW only.

 #### 6. Publicity
-If you publicly display the name of your company or organization on your Account or otherwise publicly display its trademarks or logos on your profile page, you allow us to use your company's or organization's name to identify you as a GitHub customer in our promotional materials.
-You may revoke this permission by hiding your company or organization name from public display and notifying us in writing to stop using your organization's name in our promotional materials.
+If Customer publicly displays the name of its company or organization on its account or otherwise publicly display its trademarks or logos on its profile page, Customer authorizes GitHub to use Customer's company or organization name to identify it as a GitHub customer in our promotional materials.
+Customer may revoke this permission by hiding its company or organization name from public display and notifying us in writing to stop using its organization's name in our promotional materials.
 However, GitHub will have no obligation to remove or recall any prior use or distribution of the promotional materials.

 #### 7. Force Majeure
 GitHub will be excused from liability to the extent that it is unable to perform any obligation under this Agreement due to extraordinary causes beyond its reasonable control, including acts of God, natural disasters, strikes, lockouts, riots, acts of war, epidemics, or power, telecommunication or network failures.